mlibrary/chipmunk/PRINCIPLES.md

     allows for batch ingest to be managed by the content provider (on an as needed basis).

-\

 Scaling up was important with DLXS and more so with HathiTrust (one of the largest digital libraries in the world.)
-Scalability is less of a concern to more \"boutique\" repositories like Fulcrum, and there is a question of whether Samvera-based repositories can scale to large amounts of content.
+Scalability is less of a concern to more "boutique" repositories like Fulcrum, and there is a question of whether Samvera-based repositories can scale to large amounts of content.
 While Dark Blue is initially more of a boutique repository, design decisions such as storage and ingest architecture were made to enable future scalability.

-### Re-use of platform/infrastructure {#DigitalPreservationPrinciples-Re-useofplatform/infrastructure}
+### Re-use of platform/infrastructure

 -   All of our repositories run on Linux servers and almost all use MySQL in some capacity.